pin-yu/Neural-Network-Numpy-Only/README.md

 - MNIST Dataset

-  - I use the MNIST database which consists of images handwritten numbers and their labels.
+  - I use the MNIST database which consists of images of handwritten numbers and their labels.

 - Model Architecture
   - Input layer: 768